"False"

 Organisers

-Professor Danielle Wilde, Arctic Six Chair, in collaboration with members of the UMU Sympoietic Research Collaboratory for making with food and cultures: Susanne Jonsson (project assistant and chef), Lena Naqvi (PhD student), and Amanda Björnwall (postdoctoral project assistant)
+Professor Danielle Wilde, Arctic Six Chair, in collaboration with members of the UMU Sympoietic Research Collaboratory (SPC) for making with Food and Cultures: Leena Naqvi (PhD student), Amanda Björnwall (postdoctoral project assistant), and Xaviera Sánchez de la Barquera Estrada (doctoral student).

-The organisers have planned the Forum with funding and support from the Arctic Centre at Umeå University and the prioritised research area Plant science for a sustainable green transformation of the Subarctic.
+The organisers have planned the Forum with funding and support from the Arctic Centre at Umeå University, the prioritised research area Northfood: Plant Science For Change, and the Vindelälven-Juhttátahkka Biosphere Reserve.

 Contact